ghost368/ghost368.github.io/chrome.md

 * Hide download bar extension
 then use Ctrl+Shift+H to hide it

-* to change scale of the page (e.g. for jupyter notebook) : use 'more' (triple circle in the top right) -> zoom
+* to change the scale of the page (e.g. for jupyter notebook) : use 'more' (triple circle in the top right) -> zoom

 * go to chrome://settings/content/cookies?search=cookies+and+site+data,